apache/openwhisk/docs/actions.md

 As a prerequisite, you must have a Docker Hub account.
 To set up a free Docker ID and account, go to [Docker Hub](https://hub.docker.com).

-For the instructions that follow, assume that the user ID is "janesmith" and the password is "janes_password".
-Assuming that the CLI has already been set up, three steps are required to set up a custom binary for use by OpenWhisk.
+For the instructions that follow, assume that the Docker user ID is `janesmith` and the password is `janes_password`.
+Assuming that the CLI is already set up, three steps are required to set up a custom binary for use by OpenWhisk.
 After that, the uploaded Docker image can be used as an action.

 1. Download the Docker skeleton.
 You can download it by using the CLI as follows: